curtis-sun/TLI/README.md

-# Workload on Sorted Data Testbed (WOSD)
+# Testbed for Learned Indexes (TLI)

-WOSD is a testbed to compare (learned) indexes on various datasets and workloads, and it is generally composed of three components (i.e., workload generation, hyper-parameter tuning, performance evaluation).
+TLI is a testbed to compare (learned) indexes on various datasets and workloads, and it is generally composed of three components (i.e., workload generation, hyper-parameter tuning, performance evaluation).
+We develop this system from the well-known [SOSD](https://github.com/learnedsystems/SOSD) framework.
+Besides, we use perf and [pmu-tools](https://github.com/andikleen/pmu-tools) to measure micro-architectural metrics.

 ## Dependencies